News & Insights

 Client case study: INEOS

 INEOS is a company with complex risk requirements which was seeking competitive insurance capacity in a hard market, shaken by Covid-19.
-Could McGill and Partners rise to the challenge by finding the capacity INEOS required, on budget and at pace?
+Could our firm rise to the challenge by finding the capacity INEOS required, on budget and at pace?

 A traditional approach to this placement was simply never going to cut it.
 What INEOS needed most was a truly outside-the-box perspective to reflect the new state of the market.

-McGill and Partners lent their expertise, agility and, most importantly, our CEO’s willingness to roll up his sleeves and get on the phone, finding INEOS their full coverage, fast.
+We lent our expertise, agility and, most importantly, our CEO’s willingness to roll up his sleeves and get on the phone, finding INEOS their full coverage, fast.

 “McGill and Partners’ approach to us was definitely a case of serendipity.
 We are an agile company and a very entrepreneurial organisation and we like working with like-minded people.
 The McGill and Partners’ team brought creative and fresh thinking.”